Grindhead/create-videos/README.md

 # Video Processing Script

 This script automates the video encoding process using FFmpeg to create multiple versions of input videos.
-It includes configurations for H.264 desktop, H.264 mobile, and VP9 (WebM) formats.
+It includes configurations for H.264, and VP9 (WebM) formats for desktop (16:9) and mobile (4:3).

 ## Requirements